2013 Buick Verano Interior

 - "With the exception of the oddly located start/stop button just below the touchscreen (leaving a strange growth on the side of the steering column on vehicles without it), everything seems logically placed." -- Autoblog (2012)

 The Verano has 14.3 cubic feet of trunk space if you don’t select the Bose stereo.
 With this feature, trunk space decreases to 14 cubic feet.
-Test drivers find that the available cargo space is good for the class, but one reviewer thinks Buick should have included a keyhole or release button for opening the trunk.
+Cargo space is good for the class, but one reviewer thinks Buick should have included a keyhole or release button for opening the trunk.

 - "For a compact car, this is healthy size.
 The back seat has a decent amount of space for an average-build adult, and the trunk is borderline cavernous for this class of car." -- AutoWeek (2012)